 Once you have submitted your new evidence to be considered as a fresh claim, the Home Office will consider your evidence, based on the legal test above.
-One of the following things will then happen (they are listed from most positive first, to least positive.
-The most positive outcome is also the least common outcome, and the least positive is the most common):

 1) The Home Office decides that your evidence meets the fresh claim criteria and that the new evidence shows you are in need of protection/meet human rights claim rules you are granted refugee status; humanitarian protection; or other leave based on your human rights claim.